What To Expect At Your First Physical Therapy Visit

 Then, we will create a home exercise program with specific exercises you can do on your own to speed the recovery process.
 Your physical therapist will explain each exercise and make sure you understand the proper technique.
 This will be the extent of the treatment for this visit.
 Your next visit will be a full treatment session.

 Lastly, you will speak with a member of our administrative staff to create treatment schedule, which can easily fit into your lifestyle.
-For your convenience we can schedule treatment as early as 8:00 am or as late as 6:00 pm Monday through Fridays, and 8:00 am to 5:00pm Saturdays and Sundays.
+For your convenience we can schedule treatment as early as 8:00 am or as late as 6:00 pm Sunday through Saturday.

 Most prescriptions and treatment schedules are for 2-3 visits per week, but this will vary based on your condition and physical ability.